 Topics to Consider

-An introductory class is not going to provide time for a long list of topics, so you will want to prioritize, and cover more in-depth topics in your full course.
+An introductory workshop is not going to provide time for a long list of topics, so you will want to prioritize, and cover more in-depth topics in your full course.
 Use these ideas as a starting point and pick one or two:

 - Reasons to breastfeed (benefits)